catwell/www.warp10.io/reference/functions/function_FFT.md

 The `FFT` function computes a [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) on a Geo Time Series or a list thereof it expects on top of the stack.

-The result of the `FFT` execution is a list of two Geo Time Series per input GTS.
+The result of the `FFT` execution is a list of two Geo Time Series and a frequency scale factor per input GTS.
 The first resulting GTS contains the real parts of the FFT coefficients, the second the imaginary parts.
-The ticks of those Geo Time Series are the periods associated with the tick index value.
-Thus for index k, the timestamp is `Tk = bucketspan * (n/k)`.
-For index 0, the timestamp is `bucketspan`.
-The associated frequency is `1/Tk`.
+The scale factor is equal to `X/(n * bucketspan)` where `n` is the number of elements in the origin GTS and `X` is the number of time units per second.
+The ticks of those Geo Time Series are indices from 0 to the number of values in the original series minus one.
+The frequency associated with each tick is `tick * factor`, with the exception of tick 0 which is `n * factor`.

 `FFT` can only be applied to bucketized numerical Geo Time Series which contains a number of values which is a power of 2.